-- Can only add or remove plates at the top! - You always take off the most recent plate
+- Can only add or remove plates at the top!

+- You always take off the most recent plate

+- The comparison with a haystack is not as good.

 Stacks

 More stack operations:

 - is stack empty? is there anything on the stack? - top() return most-recently-pushed ("top") value without removing it